A young, bare looking bird has fallen out of its nest. What should I do?

 A bird has flown into my window and seems stunned / there is an injured bird on the ground near a window.
 Should I just leave it?

 The bird is probably concussed.
-Place it in a dark, ventilated box, such as shoe box with holes punched in it, and keep it quiet for at least 2 hours.
+Place it in a dark, ventilated box, such as shoe box with holes punched in it, and keep it quiet for at least 1 hour.
 Check on its progress and if it seems to be improved, try opening the box in their garden.
-If the bird is not quite ready to fly, try keeping it dark for another two hours but do not try to release it if it is almost dusk.
-If the bird does not improve then contact The Wildlife Aid Foundation for advice.
+If the bird does not fly away please take it to your nearest wildlife rescue.

 I have found a bird with a broken wing

-Please bring the bird to us in a ventilated box.
+Please bring the bird to your local wildlife rescue in a ventilated box.
 Occasionally broken wings can be mended, but if not we will euthanise the bird to prevent further suffering.

 A bird has fallen down my chimney

 Firstly, is there a fire at the bottom of the chimney?
 If there is a gas fire, then unfortunately we cannot attend until the fire has been disconnected by an authorised person.
 If you are able to clear the fireplace then you should leave the room dark and quiet for a couple of hours to see if the bird makes its way out of its own accord.
-If it is still stuck after this then please contact The Wildlife Aid Foundation and we will try and come out to rescue the bird.
+If it is still stuck after this then please contact your local wildlife rescue and they may try and come out to rescue the bird.

 I have found a nest of newly hatched chicks when cutting back my tree

-Please try and put the nest back in a suitable tree and observe for a couple of hours to see if the parents return.
-If they do not, then please bring the nest into The Wildlife Aid Foundation so that we can get it into an incubator.
+Please try and put the nest back in a suitable, close by tree and observe for a couple of hours to see if the parents return.
+If they do not, then please bring the nest into your local wildlife rescue so that they can be cared for.

 I have found a nest of eggs when cutting back my tree